alexbfree/thesis/src/additional.md

 C: "Yes.
 Because if you don't like them, why should you tell them?"

 **FQ3** [Researcher (A) & Parent (B)]
-A: What do you think could be done?
-What would help [this family] feel a bit happier?
+A: "What do you think could be done?
+What would help [this family] feel a bit happier?"
-B: Give them a one-to-one support worker who they can build up a trust and understanding where you feel like they're not going to share your information.
-I don't know, maybe come up with a computer thing so you [the family] know what they're [the workers] putting in or maybe sign paperwork [to give your approval].
+B: "Give them a one-to-one support worker who they can build up a trust and understanding where you feel like they're not going to share your information.
+I don't know, maybe come up with a computer thing so you [the family] know what they're [the workers] putting in or maybe sign paperwork [to give your approval].""

 **FQ6** [Parents]
 A: "It's so hard because we've all done things in our past […]"